taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Serena grins now.

-Serena: **"Besides, the first outfit was for a little one just barely able to walk.
-It needed to be a diaper too!
-But then, think about it...it's now part of you, it uses your waste and gives you protection, a poop-powered safety bubble..."**
+Serena: **"Besides, the first outfit was for a little one just barely able to walk -- it needed to be a diaper too!
+It's basically a body-diaper!
+It uses your waste and gives you protection, a poop-powered safety bubble..."**

 Asoka looks horrified.
 Eireena hides her smile.